 Another identifiable source of testicular pain can be retraction of the testicle up to the groin which can happen with activity.
 A surgical release of the muscle that causes this retraction through a minimal procedure can alleviate pain due to testicular retraction.

-Dr. Kavoussi is an expert in testicular pain with extensive experience in treatment and microsurgical procedures to treat testicular pain, and was a faculty lecturer for the post-graduate continuing medical education course on chronic testicular pain at the American Urological Association annual national meeting.
+Dr. Kavoussi and Dr Machen are experts in testicular pain with extensive experience in treatment and microsurgical procedures to treat testicular pain.
+The two have co-authored publications on the subject, and Dr Kavoussi was invited to be a faculty lecturer for the post-graduate continuing medical education course on chronic testicular pain at the American Urological Association annual national meeting.